Home

 I will take more time to evaluate situations.

-It is important to recognize when others are trying to manipulate your behavior – well-intentioned or not.
-(Well-intentioned guidance can become manipulation, if advice becomes demands.)
-Then make a conscious decision whether that particular action, reaction or emotion is what you want.
+It is important to recognize when others are trying to manipulate our behavior.
+(Even well-intentioned guidance can become manipulation, if advice becomes demands.)
+Then make a conscious decision whether that particular action, reaction or emotion is what we want.
 It might help to think about their motives.
-Are they really thinking about your best interests, or is it strictly for their benefit.
+Are they really thinking about our best interests, or is it strictly for their benefit?

 Remember, it’s okay to agree with them; it’s okay to disagree with them.
 As long as you make the final decision as to what you will do and how you will feel.